ammilam/mac-intro/README.md

 ## WIP - Monitoring as Code (MaC) & k8s Gitops Implementation

 ## Purpose
-This repo attempts to lay a general framework to play with a MaC Implementation and is broken down into the following parts...
+This repo attempts to lay a general framework to play with a MaC implementation, as well as a kubernetes Gitops implementation, and is broken down into the following parts...

 - GKE Cluster Creation
 - Flux (Gitops for  k8s) Installation -> installs various k8s resources